dotkernel/dot-console/README.md

 });
 ```

-This assumes you are using one of our web starter applications or a Zend Expressive similarly structured application.
+This assumes you are using one of our web starter applications or a Mezzio similarly structured application.
 Next you can go to the command line and call console commands

 ```bash